larscwallin/ExtractElements/README.md

 larscwallin.inx.extractelements version 0.1 extracts all selected SVG Elements to file and/or displayed as a string in the Inkscape GUI.

+UPDATE 130512
+* Moved code from Gist to proper Repo

 UPDATE 130510
 * Added option to keep the canvas size of the original drawing when exporting.